Page Contents:

 The Longhorn Agile Hitch is constructed using cord which is ideally 65-75% of the diameter of the rope.
 Each row in the table below contains a reference specification.
 Remember, it’s always best to error on the side of using more cord rather than less and having longer tails rather than short.
 We can always trim the ends when we are happy with the result.

-- The 1st column provides the rope diameter, cord diameter and the number of wraps, specifically the upper part of the hitch.
+- The 1st column provides the rope diameter, cord diameter and the number of wraps, on the upper part of the hitch.
 5 wraps is the ‘standard’ but we may need more on small diameter ropes and less on thick ropes.

 - The 2nd column is the total amount of cord used.
 In most cases, JRB cuts cords in one foot increments.